NethServer/nethsecurity-docs/controller.rst

 The controller has two types of users:

-- **Administrator**: The administrator user is the only one that can create and manage users inside the controller.
+- **Administrator**: The administrator user is the only one who can create and manage users inside the controller.
 - **User**: The user can manage the units and the firewall configurations.

-The administrator user is created during the controller configuration.
+The administrator is created during the controller configuration.

 It is recommended to create a user for each person who needs access to the controller.
 When creating a new user, the administrator must specify the username, the user display name, and the user password.